 Visiting the imperial remains is not as easy as you might imagine.
 These original organ donors left their bodies — about 150 in all — in the unassuming Kaisergruft, their hearts in the Augustinian Church, and their entrails in the crypt below St. Stephen’s Cathedral.
 As you enter, buy the €0.50 map with a Habsburg family tree and a chart locating each coffin.
 Don’t tripe.

-[1, Hi I'm Rick Steves, exploring more of the best of Europe.
-This time we're hanging with the Habsurgs...in Vienna.
+Hi, I'm Rick Steves, back with more of the best of Europe.
+This time we're hanging with the Habsburgs...in Vienna.
 Thanks for joining us.

 Vienna has been called a head without a body.
 For over 600 years the capital of the once-mighty Habsburg Empire, it started and lost World War I, and with it her far-flung holdings.
-Today, you'll find an elegant capital ruling a relatively insignificant little land-locked country — Austria — historically, culturally, and from a sightseeing point of view, this city is the sum of an illustrious past.
+Today, you'll find an elegant capital ruling a relatively insignificant little land-locked country — Austria, historically, culturally, and from a sightseeing point of view, Vienna is the sum of an illustrious past.

 Vienna was long the easternmost city of the West.
-In ancient Roman times, the city was Vindobona, on the Danube facing the Germanic barbarians just beyond.
-In the Middle Ages, Vienna was Europe's bastion against the Ottoman Turks — a kind of Christian breakwater against a rising tide of Islam.
-And throughout the Cold War, neutral Vienna gingerly maintained its freedom while nearly surrounded by Soviet-dominated and communist nations.
-But now, with so many former Eastern Block states joining the EU, Vienna finds itself firmly in the middle of Europe.
+In ancient Roman times, the city was Vindobona, on the Danube facing the Germanic Barbarians just beyond.
+In the Middle Ages, it was Europe's bastion against the Ottoman Turks — a kind of Christian breakwater against a rising tide of Islam.
+Throughout the Cold War, neutral Vienna gingerly maintained its freedom while nearly surrounded by communist and Soviet-dominated states.
+But now, with so many of those Eastern Bloc nations joining the EU, Vienna finds itself firmly in the middle of Europe.

 The German-speaking locals call their town Wien.
 It's the melting-pot capital of a now-collapsed empire that once had over 50 million people.
 But of all those people, only about eight million were Austrian.
 The truly Viennese person is a second-generation Habsburg cocktail, with grandparents from the distant corners of its old empire — Hungarians, Czechs, Slovaks, Poles, Slovenes, Jews, Serbians, Romanians, Italians, and more.

 After the defeat of Napoleon, Vienna hosted a huge diplomatic convention in 1815.
-This Congress of Vienna stabilized and shaped 19th-century Europe.
+That Congress of Vienna stabilized and shaped 19th-century Europe.

 And that's the age that shaped our romantic image of the city: swirling orchestras, Eiffel-era Ferris wheels, and grand architecture.

-A century later, after loosing World War I and her empire, Vienna's more laid back.
-Today, enjoying the fact that its superpower days are over, Vienna is simply an expert in good living...and that includes perhaps Europe's finest chocolate cake...the Sacher-Torte.
+A century later, after losing WWI and its empire, Vienna's just more laid back.
+Today, enjoying the fact that its super power days are over, Vienna is simply an expert at good living; and that includes perhaps Europe's finest chocolate cake — the Sacher-Torte.